aisultanios/storekit-2-demo-app/README.md

-# Implementing On-Device Subscriptions with StoreKit 2 in Swift
+# Implement On-Device Subscriptions with StoreKit 2 in Swift

 ### This repository is paired with the complete tutorial about how to implement Inn-App Subscriptions using Swift and StoreKit2 (Serverless).